 The 6 mini apartments branch off from the central light-filled atrium, with a lift that glides between the 4 floors.

 Décor wise, things are very similar throughout - discreet shades of gold and cream - and first impressions are good: spacious, light, and elegant.
 Curtains are theatrically gathered gold brocade, high beds are dressed in crisp white Italian linens, parquet flooring gleams.
 We felt they could be pepped up - especially the rather dark Comfort Apartment - but larger apartments have a couple of cool details such as dressing tables with bright blue Perspex stools or sloped, beamed ceilings, which lifts them.

 But the real reason to upgrade is for a view.
-We stayed in the Deluxe Apartment with Duomo view, which had 3 floor-to-ceiling windows looking out onto the breathtaking cathedral of Florence; quite astonishing on arrival.
+We stayed in the Deluxe Apartment with Duomo view, which had 3 tall windows looking out onto the breathtaking cathedral of Florence; quite astonishing on arrival.
 It seemed as if you could open the window and touch the marble facade, yet the double glazing is so good you could barely hear the hubbub outside.
 And as a result, we slept very well - although we could hear people walking about overhead, so light sleepers may like earplugs.
 Our apartment was also very spacious, with room for 2 extra beds.

-Bathrooms throughout are very nice - travertine marble, and generally spacious with a shower over the bathtub, or a walk-in shower.
+Bathrooms throughout are in travertine marble, and generally spacious with a shower over the bathtub, or a walk-in shower.
 Toiletries await in little gold bottles, a cube of perfume subtly scents the room, and a hairdryer hangs in an embroidered bag.